Gift tax is a federal tax on money or assets you give that are worth more than the annual exclusion of $17,000 in 2023

 You need to file a gift tax return using IRS Form 709 any year in which you exceed the annual exclusion

-You don’t actually owe gift tax until you exceed the lifetime exclusion — $11.58 million in 2020, up from $11.4 million in 2019
+You don’t actually owe gift tax until you exceed the lifetime exclusion, which is $12.92 million in 2023

 Each taxpayer needs to file their own return to the IRS, even if the gift was jointly owned

 In 2023, you can give any individual up to $17,000 without you having to pay any tax on that gift.
 When you give someone money or property worth more than $17,000, the Internal Revenue Service (IRS) may require you to pay federal gift tax on the gift value above $17,000.
 There are no state-level gift taxes.

 A “gift” is anything that you don’t expect to receive fair payment for.
 That includes giving money, investments, property, and any other tangible or intangible assets.
 You will need to file a federal gift tax return if you gave any gifts that exceed the $17,000 annual exclusion, but you don’t actually have to pay gift tax unless you have also exceeded your lifetime exclusion, which is $12.92 million in 2023.

 Your lifetime giving limit is also the same as the federal estate tax exemption, so giving large gifts increases the likelihood that your estate will owe tax after you die (though very few estates qualify for estate tax).
 You may want to consult with an estate planning lawyer if you’re using annual gifts in order to transfer assets and decrease your estate value before your death.

 What is gift tax?

 Gift tax is a federal tax on any gifts you give during the year that are worth more than the annual gift tax exclusion, which is $17,000 for gifts given in 2023 (the exclusion was $16,000 for gifts given in 2022).
 There are no state gift taxes.